 Option 5a - Improve the lease scheme offer to attract more Option 5a - risks and mitigations landlords With additional properties to manage, the Temporary Whilst paying more for leased accommodation will result in an Accommodation Team will require more capacity to deliver increased expenditure for the leased portfolio (lease costs of 120% quality services.
 This could be factored into budgets based on LHA compared to target of 90% is a significant uplift but makes the the cost benefit of moving away from a reliance on high-cost scheme more attractive to landlords), this expenditure in comparison to hotel costs is far more cost effective, even when factoring in additional costs associated with lease obligations for the Council and additional staffing costs for managing the accommodation. hotel accommodation.
-Failure to manage properties robustly could lead to legal challenge from landlords, health and safety risks for occupants and disruption within the community if issues of anti-social behaviour are not resolved.
-Costs for enhance lease offers will need to be reflected in budgets but can offer greater value for money on limited Council Fund as we move away from hotel accommodation.
-Option 5b - Target long-term empty properties for Council Lease Scheme Houses unfit for occupation and long-term empty properties is a challenge within Flintshire.
+Failure to manage properties robustly could lead to legal challenge from landlords, health and safety risks for occupants and disruption within the community if issues of anti-social behaviour are not resolved.Costs for enhance lease offers will need to be reflected in budgets but can offer greater value for money on limited Council Fund as we move away from hotel accommodation.
+Option 5b - Target long-term empty properties for Council Option 5b - risk and mitigations Option 5b - Target long-term empty properties for Council Lease Scheme Houses unfit for occupation and long-term empty properties is a challenge within Flintshire.
 Some landlords do not have the financial means or the capacity and skills to manage refurbishment of long-term empty properties.
 The development of a model as part of the Leasing Scheme whereby upfront investment costs to bring long term empty homes back into use are committed by the Council and refurbishment project managed by the Council could be considered.
 These costs could then be converted into a peppercorn rent fee (very low/nominal amount) over an agreed lease term, until the refurbishment and project management costs are repaid.
 An example of this approach is outlined below.
-3 bed house refurbishment Work - £40,000 10% Project Management Charge - £4,000 Total Cost - £44,000 Property Rental value - £8,000pcy Repayment Period - 4.5 years Lease Period 4.5 years This approach is high cost up front expenditure, but over the life cycle of the lease period, all investment is recouped through the peppercorn rent and reduced budget obligations for the term of the lease.
+3 bed house refurbishment work - £40,000 10% Project Management Charge - £4,000 Total Cost - £44,000 Property Rental value - £8,000pcy Repayment Period - 4.5 years Lease Period 4.5 years Option 50 - risk and mitigations This approach is high cost up front expenditure, but over the life cycle of the lease period, all investment is recouped through the peppercorn rent and reduced budget obligations for the term of the lease.
 Legal and Financial Regulation advice is being sought on this model to understand the implications and overcome any potential challenges, if it were to be considered a 'loan scheme'.
+As outlined above, increasing the number of self-contained homes on the Lease Scheme will require additional staffing capacity to ensure a quality service is delivered, but this can be factored into the cost benefit of moving away from hotel accommodation.